huangli712/iQIST/docs/src/ch02/directory.md

 iqist/src/base
 ```

-> NOTE:
+!!! note

-> The base library includes CSSL and CSML, which provide the numerical infrastructures for the other components of iQIST.
+    The base library includes CSSL and CSML, which provide the numerical infrastructures for the other components of iQIST.

 ### Where are the application programming interfaces?